AnneRuo/farmhub/README.md

 The project has been made as a part of Solita's Dev Acamedy applying process.

-The full pre-assignment can be found here:
+The full pre-assignment description can be found here:

 **https://github.com/solita/dev-academy-2022-exercise**